hanumanthuNani/Python-Data-Science-Machine-Learning-Integrated---Hybrid-Project-/README.md

 ### Project Title: Mall Customer Segmentation

 ### Objective
-The primary objective of this project is to [insert your project’s main goal, e.g., "analyze and predict trends in a dataset using various data science and machine learning techniques"].
+The primary objective of this project is to analyze customer data from a mall and segment the customers into distinct groups using various data science and machine learning techniques.

 ### Features and Functionalities

-- **Data Collection and Preprocessing**: The project starts with data collection from [mention the source, e.g., "Kaggle dataset, CSV files, etc."].
+- **Data Collection and Preprocessing**: The project starts with data collection from Kaggle.
 The data is then cleaned and preprocessed to handle missing values, outliers, and other inconsistencies.

 - **Exploratory Data Analysis (EDA)**: Detailed exploratory data analysis is performed to understand the data better.
 This includes:
   - Summary statistics